-- the server does not remain idle with customers waiting - the queueing discipline does not affect the arrival time of any message - the queueing discipline does not affect the amount of service time
+- the queueing discipline does not affect the arrival time of any message - the queueing discipline does not affect the amount of service time

 If one works within the class of work conserving queueing disciplines, the performance key indicators such as average queueing time and average system size will remain untouched by the choice of a dedicated member.
 Note, that such an invariance property does not hold for the corresponding distributions.
-A very good discussion on the topics related to different queueing disciplines is found in [37].
+A very good discussion on the topics related to different queueing disciplines is found in [59].